linode/docs/docs/applications/containers/deploy-volumes-with-the-linode-block-storage-csi-driver/index.md

 ## Create a Persistent Volume Claim

-A *Persistent Volume Claim* (PVC), is a user generated request for storage.
+A *Persistent Volume Claim* (PVC) consumes a Block Storage Volume.
 To create a PVC, create a manifest file with the following YAML:

 {{< file "pvc.yaml" yaml >}}
 apiVersion: v1